 Truck rollover collisions happen in three ways:

 The Federal Motor Carrier Safety Administration (FMCSA) says some 78% of rollovers involve some kind of driver error, and over 90% of the time, the rollover is not the first problem.
-In other words, some other dangerous events occurred before the rollover accident.
+In other words, some other dangerous events occurred before the accident.

 For example, FMSCA says, the initial event might be an inattentive cargo tank driver drifting onto a soft shoulder, riding up over a curb, or incorrectly making a turn at an intersection.
 Cargo tanker drivers who transport hazardous cargo are required to have additional driver training and certification to handle these vehicles.

 Driver fatigue and inattention contribute to 1 in 5 cargo tank rollovers, with running off the road due to inattention is the leading cause of serious crashes.

 Tanker truck trailers were much more likely to roll over than van trailers, the FMCSA says.

 Vehicle condition plays a role in some rollovers.
 In one study, 54% of vehicles in rollovers had a brake defect of some sort.
-Load size is also a factor in some rollovers.
+Load size is also a factor in these accidents.
 Some 63% of rollover crashes occurred with cargo tanks carrying partial loads.
 The truck driver must understand the slosh and surge effect of liquid loads.
 A sloshing load in a tanker truck rounding a curve too fast can cause it to overturn.

-Further, spills of hazardous materials in truck rollover accidents can cause environmental and real property damage in addition to personal injuries.
+Further, spills of hazardous materials in truck rollover collisions can cause environmental and real property damage in addition to personal injuries.